 First you will duplicate an existing SSC and adapt it to the requirements.
 For the supermarket example proceed as follows:

 1. duplicate the previous "rack storage SSC" with the name KLT-routes_via_rack_storage

-2. rename into a logical name, e.g. SuMa_via_rackstorage
+2. rename into a fitting name, e.g. SuMa_via_rackstorage

-3. adjust level 1 from assembly line to "Supermarket"
+3. adjust stage 1 from "assembly line" to "Supermarket"